jpsingleton/greener-nights-history/README.md

 ## How it works

-- The GitHub Actions workflow uses `curl` to POST a GraphQL query to the Octopus Energy backend API endpoint.
+- The GitHub Actions workflow uses `curl` to POST a GraphQL query to the Octopus Energy backend API
-- The response includes forecast information such as:
+- The response includes:
   - `date`: Forecast date
   - `greennessScore`: Numeric index of how "green" the energy is
   - `isGreenerNight`: Boolean flag for greener night eligibility (current forecast)
   - `greennessIndex`: Qualitative rating (e.g. `LOW`, `MEDIUM`, `HIGH`)
+- A new parameter is added:
-  - `wasGreenerNight`: Boolean flag indicating if this date was **ever** forecasted as a greener night
+  - `wasGreenerNight`: New synthetic boolean flag indicating if this date was **ever** forecasted as a greener night
 - The workflow merges new data with historical data using `jq`:
   - For each date, if `isGreenerNight` was **ever** `true` in previous scrapes, `wasGreenerNight` remains `true`
   - This creates a permanent record of dates that were predicted to be greener nights, even if forecasts later change